 - After Mexico business setup, all companies have to submit audited financial statements;

 - Best uses: A limited liability company setup in Mexico is suitable for most industries and services due to low initial capital requirements and 100% foreign ownership.
-This structure is prefered by most of Healy Consultant’s foreign Clients looking to expand in Mexico.
+This structure is preferred by most of Healy Consultants Group PLC’s foreign Clients looking to expand in Mexico.

 The Mexico Export Processing Zone Company (Maquiladora company)

 - Contrary to most other countries in the region, Mexican export processing zones are not geographically allocated, although most EPZ companies are located close to the US frontier, in border cities such as Tijuana, Ciudad Juarez and Nuevo Laredo;

 - All Mexican companies can apply for a registration as a Maquiladora provided that they export the higher of i) US$500,000 or ii) 10% of their annual sales;

 - Mexican companies can become a maquiladora company by applying to the IMMEX program, regulated by the Mexican Ministry of Economy.
 They benefit then from exemption from i) custom duties ii) VAT.
 In most cases, they still have to pay corporate income tax.
 To keep such status, EPZ companies must submit an annual report on their export operations;

 - Best uses: This structure is most suitable for export oriented businesses, especially for companies looking to place their produce on the lucrative North American markets.